 Principles Guiding Our Work

-Diversity, equity, and inclusion.
 We endeavor to make labor practices, research methods, and distribution of time and resources equitable and inclusive.
 We commit to prioritizing, as within our power, initiatives that work toward ensuring just, equitable, and inclusive outcomes.
-We believe digital scholarship should not cause harm, but understand that is not always possible.
-When harm is unavoidable, we commit to mitigating the harm caused.
+We will avoid supporting scholarship that goes against our DEI values or further marginalizes individuals and groups who have historically been discriminated against or oppressed.
+We believe digital scholarship should not cause harm, but when harm is unavoidable, we commit to mitigating the harm caused.

-Connection.
-We leverage the resources of the U-M Library and the University of Michigan to provide our digital scholarship service, while also recognizing that there are limits to individual and organizational capacity.
+We leverage the resources of the U-M Library and the University of Michigan to provide our digital scholarship service and to be a partner in the research, learning, and teaching processes.
+At the same time, we also recognize that there are limits to individual and organizational capacity.